-We promote replacing soiled bedding sentinel rodents with environmental monitoring technology.
+We promote replacing soiled bedding sentinel rodents with environmental health monitoring.

-NA3RsC’s rodent health monitoring initiative strives to environmental monitoring, when appropriate.
-We have created an extensive resource page on why & how to make the switch.
-We also have done several webinars.
+NA3RsC’s rodent health monitoring initiative strives to help institutions replace soiled bedding sentinels with environmental health monitoring.
+We have created an extensive resource hub on why & how to make the switch.
 Finally, we are conducting a benchmarking survey to evaluate the current status of implementation and remaining barriers.

 We are excited to share that in part because of our efforts, 5 institutions have switched to environmental monitoring thereby replacing over 8,000 mice each year.
 This includes governmental, academic, and pharmaceutical companies.
-The pharmaceutical company has made the switch across all global sites and with all caging types.
-Their internal studies show environmental monitoring is more sensitive than sentinels.
+This includes global companies that have made the switch across all sites.
+Internal data from these institutions show that environmental monitoring is more sensitive than sentinels.

-Do you have a question about your environmental at your institution?
+Do you have a question about rodent health monitoring at your institution?

 Send a brief statement of interest and your CV/resume to email@example.com